 Forget superfoods, the world’s most underrated super-nut boasts the ability to improve cognitive function, memory, energy synthesis, and protect against chronic diseases like heart disease, diabetes, cancer, and obesity.
 Think about the last time you ate a superfood, or something this inherently good for yourself; it was Thanksgiving!
 San Saba pecans not only taste good roasted, toasted, in pecan log rolls, or in pecan pie, but they actually pack the most nutrient-dense punch on their own.

-The Healthiest Nut You Can Eat
+What is the Healthiest Nut You Can Eat

 Pecan nuts have a nutrition profile unparalleled by any other nut; the main tenets of pecans’ nutrition are fatty acids, fiber, and essential vitamins and minerals.